bvkatwijk/bvkatwijk.github.io/vault/Wiki/Lombok.md

 tags:
 title: Lombok
 date: 2024-09-18T11:31:32+00:00
-lastmod: 2024-09-24T19:00:48+00:00
+lastmod: 2024-10-18T05:54:11+00:00
 ---
 One of my favourite tools in the Java ecosystem is [Lombok](https://projectlombok.org/).
-It reduces the code you have to write, and increases the correctness of your code.
+It eliminates boilerplate by automatically generating it at compile-time.
+This has two important side effects: you cannot make mistakes in this generated code, and generated code keeps up to date with code changes.

 These days I usually include this `lombok.config` [configuration file](https://projectlombok.org/features/configuration) in the root of my projects: